GoBeromsu/Quartz-CV/content/index.md

 - **2024 ~ present**
 	- Studying as a Computer Science postgraduate at [the University of Sheffield](https://www.sheffield.ac.uk/)
 ## I ♥
-Sound Engineering, Playing Guitar, Writing
+Sound Engineering, Playing Guitar, Writing, Reading book

 ## On the Web
 - 2024
 	- [Metadata-Auto-Classifier](https://github.com/GoBeromsu/Metadata-Auto-Classifier)